jakeliu15/rlmarketpredictor/README.md

-# rltradebot
+# Reinforced Learning Market Predictor

-# FinRL Stock Trading Project
+# FinRL Market Prediction Project

 This project implements a reinforcement learning-based stock trading system using the FinRL library.
-It trains and evaluates various RL algorithms for automated stock trading.
+It trains and evaluates various RL algorithms for market trend prediction.

 ## Features

-- Utilizes the FinRL library for stock trading environment setup
+- Utilizes the FinRL library for pre-built models
 - Implements multiple RL algorithms including A2C and PPO
 - Trains models on historical stock data
 - Saves trained models for future use